jank-lang/jank/book/src/cpp-interop/native-values.md

 the jank runtime.
 There are a few ways this can be done and jank tries to make this as easy as possible.

+## `let` is special
+Within a `let`, you can bind any native value to a name and jank will do no conversions.
+Furthermore, each `let` represents a lexical scope, so any values with non-trivial destructors will have those destructors called at the end of the `let`.
+This behaves just the same as explicit C++ scoping via `{ }`.

+As soon as you leave the `let`, but trying to pass the value as an argument, or return the value from the `let`, you may be crossing a boundary out of C++ land and into Clojure land.
+In general, this happens in two cases:

+1. Calling a Clojure function
+2. Returning a value in a Clojure function

+If you use native values in a `let` and you only call C and C++ functions, no conversions will happen.
+No hidden allocations will happen.
+However, when you start passing native values into Clojure functions or returning them from Clojure functions, jank will do what it can to make that work, which may involve conversions.
+More on that below.

 ## Tagged literals
 jank provides access to literal C++ values through the `#cpp` reader tag.
 Using this will resolve to a C++ primitive, rather than a jank runtime object.
 It's